Bowtie7114/SCP-Scientist-Starter/README.md

 - Initial javaScript code for fade-in animation from [tutorialspoint](https://www.tutorialspoint.com/how-to-add-fade-in-effect-using-pure-javascript).
 - Fiancé [Magdalena](https://github.com/Madzikdek) for JS syntax help.
 - Redirect using JavaScript code from [Geeks for Geeks](https://www.geeksforgeeks.org/how-to-redirect-to-another-webpage-using-javascript/), used on 'Sign In' button on index.html.
+- Code to snip the end of a URL used from [Stack Overflow](https://stackoverflow.com/questions/16611497/how-can-i-get-the-name-of-an-html-page-in-javascript).

 #### SCP Foundation Wiki URLs ####
 - [SCP-001](https://scp-wiki.wikidot.com/scp-001), Berryman-Langford Kill Agent image from this page utilised.